Stopping Rules for Monte Carlo Methods of Martingale Difference Type: Numerical illustrations

 \item[(iv)] Compute an empirical error probability $p_{\epsilon,\delta}(\omega)$, the so-called reliability $R_{\epsilon,\delta}(\omega)$, and the complexity ${\rm CM}_{\epsilon,\delta}(\omega)$, respectively, as follows:

 \end{description}

 In accordance with \cite{BHST}, we consider a stopping rule with its reliability $R_{\epsilon,\delta}(\omega)$ strictly less than $1$ unreliable.
 In addition, the effectiveness of a stopping rule improves as its complexity $\text{CM}_{\epsilon,\delta}(\omega)$ decreases at the specified precision and error probability.
+Throughout the following experiments, we fix $n=5\times 10^3$ to ensure enough realizations.
 We note that the parameter $\ell$ in the complexity $\text{CM}_{\epsilon,\delta}(\omega)$ controls how severely we penalize large stopping times and is suppressed from its notation because we fix $\ell=5$ throughout.
-To ensure sufficient realizations, we set $n=5\times 10^3$ above.

 With suitable constants $0<a_1<a_2<+\infty$ and $0<b_1<b_2<1$, we split the rectangle $[a_1, a_2]\times [b_1, b_2]$ into an logarithmically spaced grid of $10\times 10$ points, denoted by $\{(\epsilon_k,\delta_k)\}_{k\in \{1,\cdots,10\times 10\}}$.
 On each of these $10\times 10$ combinations of precision and error probability, we compute the reliability $R_{\epsilon_k,\delta_k}(\omega)$ and the complexity ${\rm CM}_{\epsilon_k,\delta_k}(\omega)$, with the random seeds $\omega$ fixed throughout.